Hispanidad: Francoist Spain

 That narrative was heavily featured in Nationalist propaganda during the Spanish Civil War, being used as war tool.
 Spanish philosopher and Francoist propagandist Manuel García Morente would make Francisco Franco the saviour of the legacy of the Hispanidad from an "invisible army" that was sent by the Communist International of Moscow.
 García Morente would synthesize the essence of Hispanidad in the archaistic ideal of "Christian knight", half-monk and half-soldier; that figure was used in the pages of student books during the beginning of the Francoist dictatorship.

-After the Spanish Civil War, the Our Lady of the Pillar became a symbol of Hispanidad in Spain and was linked to the National Catholicism of the Franco´s regime to the ideas of patriotism and "Hispanic essences".
+After the Spanish Civil War, the Our Lady of the Pillar became a symbol of Hispanidad in Spain and was linked to the National Catholicism of the Franco regime to the ideas of patriotism and "Hispanic essences".

 Franco created the Council of the Hispanidad on 2 November 1940.
 It was thought at first to be a sort of supranational institution, and it ended up being a council of 74 members, charged with the task of coordinating the relations with Latin America.
 The Hispanidad became the source of an expansive nationalism (first imperialist and then cultural).
 Besides its character both as national identity element and as stalwart of Catholicism, Francoism used the Hispanidad in international relations.

 The Council of the Hispanidad would become the Institute of Hispanic Culture in 1946 and change from a more Falangist profile to a more Catholic one.
 That happened within a framework of a general change in the doctrine of the Hispanidad between 1945 and 1947, with Alberto Martín-Artajo at the helm of the Spanish Ministry of Foreign Affairs.
 The message then became more defensive and less aggressive, with fewer mentions of "empire" and "race" (biological).
 Afterwards, later in the Francoist dictatorship, the regime, then less constrained by the international community, recovered more aggressive rhetorics, but it failed to reach the full extent of when Ramón Serrano Suñer was Minister of Foreign Affairs.

 In 1958, the Day of the Race was renamed to Day of the Hispanidad in Spain.
+However, with regard to present-day Spain, the image of Latin American countries has been declining, slowly being replaced in popularity and geopolitical importance by other European countries, as well as other countries in the Indo-Pacific region.
+This is compounded by the loss of European influence (including Spain and Portugal themselves) in Latin America, which has been replaced by the influence of military powers such as China, the United States, and Russia.
+Furthermore, according to the Spanish population, the countries with which Spain shares the greatest similarities are Italy and Portugal, followed by Greece and France (especially its southern region), as all these countries and territories share a common Mediterranean culture.
+In addition, Romania is another European country, besides those already mentioned, with which Spain shares a common Latin culture.